StarpTech/apollo-datasource-http/README.md

 - `onCacheKeyCalculation` - Returns the cache key for request memoization.
 - `onRequest` - Is executed before a request is made.
 This can be used to intercept requests (setting header, timeouts ...).
 - `onResponse` - Is executed when a response has been received.
 This can be used to alter the response before it is passed to caller or to log errors.
-- `onError` - Is executed for any error.
+- `onError` - Is executed for any request error.

 ## Error handling